 - Step 1.
 Verify that the test setup is performed. - Step 2.
 Adjust the test voltage to the desired inhibit level (between 40 and 120 Vac). - Step 3.
-Starting at fully CCW, slowly adjust the front panel VOLTS INHIBIT ADJ or VOLTAGE INHIBIT ADJ (move CW) until the appropriate front panel VOLTS INHIBIT or VOLTAGE INHIBIT indicator just illuminates.
+Starting at fully CCW, slowly adjust the front panel VOLTS INHIBIT ADJ or VOLTAGE INHIBIT ADJ CW until the appropriate front panel VOLTS INHIBIT or VOLTAGE INHIBIT indicator begins flickering.
+Slowly continue adjusting CW until the indicator first appears solidly illuminated (no flicker).
+Do not turn any farther than is needed to remove any visible flicker.
 The voltage inhibit level is now established.
 If multiple phases are sensed by the relay, all phases will have the same voltage inhibit level.